Home

 Then during the early part of this century, the Frenchman you see pictured here, Charles Mochet, made the rounds with a recumbent that literally rewrote all the known cycling record books.
 When one of his riders, a second-rate racer named Francis Faure (pictured below), set a new world record for the hour on one on July 7, 1933, covering 45.056 kilometers (28 mph) at the Velodrome d'Hiver of Paris, the United Cyclists Internationale (UCI), eight months later banned the recumbent bicycle from any of the races it sanctioned.
 Later, in 1938, in an unofficial race, Faure became the first cyclist to exceed 30 miles an hour.
 His record stood until 1984, when Francesco Moser riding an upright with special aerodynamic disc wheels in the thin air of Mexico City covered 51.151 km (31.784 mi) in an hour.

-Soon, in 1986, a recumbent bicycle built by Easy Racers and ridden by Fast Freddy Markham (now owner of Easy Racers) captured the Dupont prize.
-It was his victory that gave a shot of adrenaline to the fledgling industry that Martin, Ryan and Baker had helped to revitalize.
+Soon, in 1986, a recumbent bicycle built by Easy Racers and ridden by Fast Freddy Markham (podcast part ONE, part TWO) captured the Dupont prize.
+It was his victory that gave a shot of adrenaline to the fledgling industry that Wilson, Martin, Schlitter, Kyle, Lambie, Brummer, Ryan, Baker and countless others had helped to revitalize.
 Since then, scores of manufacturers and a myriad of different laid back machines have sprouted up all over the world.
-In 1990 Recumbent Cyclist News then, with great success, began helping these builders merchandise their wares to a very receptive public.
+In 1990 Recumbent Cyclist News (archive) then, with great success, began helping these builders merchandise their wares to a very receptive public.
 Here now it is the world wide web that has catapulted the recumbent bicycle to an even higher level of popularity and excitement.

 And the renewed interest these bikes are enjoying is far more than just about speed.
 Besides the fact that recumbents also hold the one hour and 4000 meter pursuit records along with many other speed successes, comfort was rediscovered as an interesting by-product of the engineer's quest for speed.
 With the recumbent, people are discovering that their bicycle does not have to cause them pain.